sveltejs/kit/documentation/docs/25-build-and-deploy/40-adapter-node.md

 ### `IDLE_TIMEOUT`

-When using systemd socket activation specifies the number of seconds after which the app is automatically put to sleep when receiving no requests.
-If not set, the app runs continously.
+When using systemd socket activation, `IDLE_TIMEOUT` specifies the number of seconds after which the app is automatically put to sleep when receiving no requests.
+If not set, the app runs continuously.
 See [Socket activation](#socket-activation) for more details.

 ## Options